-There are simple media programs which are light and that get the job done with minimum fuss.
+There are simple media programs that are light and that get the job done with minimum fuss.
 Others give you complete control over each aspect of your video or audio playback.
-Whichever your choice, we provide you with 8 free open source media players that will suit your needs in 2019.
+Whichever your choice, we provide you with 8 free open source media players that will suit your needs in 2020.

 <#1 Best Free Open Source Media Player!>